In this guide, we’ll explain the stages of creating a Local Search Rank Checker report (Ranking report).

 4) Google Local Rank Tracking

 You can select the Location's Google My Business account here — we do not require this to pull in ranking results, but it does help us to keep the results as accurate as possible.
 Simply start typing the location name, and the dropdown will auto-suggest Google My Business profiles based on what you've entered.

-If you need to update this, click the option highlighted by the red box below and follow these steps:
+If you need to update this, click the option highlighted by the red box below.

 5) Advanced Settings

-The Advanced Settings allow you to track the business name on third-party sites or set up an external URL report, where you can also add competitors.
+The Advanced Settings allows you to track the business name on third-party sites, set up an external URL report, and add competitors and tags.

 a) Name Tracking